anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 **Assumptions** Infrastructure and CNF requirements will be considered **Testable** if the following are present in a test execution, and subsequent result:
-* Ability to perform conformance testing and/or verification of a system under test to ensure it meets the designs (RM/RA) as specified
+* Ability to perform conformance testing and/or verification of a system under test to ensure it meets the requirements (RM/RA) as specified
 * Ability to control or manipulate a system under test and its respective test environment to support validations
 * Ability to monitor, measure, and report validations performed against a controlled system under test